symmeHub/positron/_sources/machine_learning/exercises/tutorials/snakelib_refactor.md

 The refactored module separates those responsibilities and keeps two clear use cases:

-- compact observations for small neural networks
+- lightweight observations for genetic optimization on CPU
-- full egocentric grid observations for search methods, CNN-style models, or debugging
+- optional heavier spatial helpers for debugging or future experiments

 ## State Representation